lobophf/aimt/README.md

  > **ind2sub**

-On the other hand, we can use **ind2sub** function to move in the opposite way.
+On the other hand, we can use the **ind2sub** function to move in the opposite way.
 For example, in a 5x4 matrix, one linear index is 14, and we can get these subscripts form coding like this:

 ```C
 int myMatrixDimensions[] = {5, 4};